 Wyoming Vehicle Tracking Controls

-Home to the timeless beauty of Yellowstone, the nation’s first national park, the state of Wyoming retains a natural beauty that has been long recognized and protected.
+Home to the timeless beauty of Yellowstone, the nation’s first national park, the state of Wyoming retains a natural beauty that has long been recognized and protected.
 From the caldera’s wild bison, grizzly bears, and bald eagles, to the pronghorn and sage grouse spread across the plains, the expansive terrain is home to a robust ecosystem.
-The state’s watersheds flow into Yellowstone Lake and Jackson Lake on the north western region and various reservoirs and rivers throughout the state provide water to the Medicine Bow-Routt and Big Horn National Forests.
-Wyoming’s Department of Environmental Protection works to protect these water sources and ecology throughout the state.
+The state’s watersheds flow into Yellowstone Lake and Jackson Lake in the northwestern region, and various reservoirs and rivers throughout the state provide water to the Medicine Bow-Routt and Big Horn National Forests.
+Wyoming’s Department of Environmental Protection works to protect these water sources and the state's ecology.

 Wyoming WYPDES Stormwater Permits

 The Wyoming Department of Environmental Quality (DEQ) administers the Federal NPDES program through the Wyoming Pollution Discharge Elimination System (WYPDES).
-The federal ruling prohibits all point source discharges into surface waters except those covered through permit authorization.
-The Wyoming DEQ issues general stormwater permits to authorize the more common discharges including the Large Construction General Permit (LCGP WYR10-0000), Small Construction General Permit (SCGP), Industrial General Permit (IGP), Municipal Separate Storm Sewer Systems (MS4) Permit, and Mineral Mining and Associated Activities General Permit (SIC 14).
-Each permit is designed with requirements to maintain surface water quality within the federal and state quality standards.
+The federal ruling prohibits all point-source discharges into surface waters, except those authorized by permit.
+The Wyoming DEQ issues general stormwater permits to authorize the more common discharges, including the Large Construction General Permit (LCGP WYR10-0000), Small Construction General Permit (SCGP), Industrial General Permit (IGP), Municipal Separate Storm Sewer Systems (MS4) Permit, and Mineral Mining and Associated Activities General Permit (SIC 14).
+Each permit is designed with requirements to maintain surface water quality in accordance with federal and state quality standards.

 WYPDES LCGP CONSTRUCTION PERMIT REQUIREMENTS: SWPPP PLAN

-To obtain permit authorization under the LCGP, construction operators must submit a Notice of Intent (NOI) along with a Storm Water Pollution Prevention Plan (SWPPP), any applicable fees, and a map which displays access to the site from a public roadway.
-The SWPPP includes a description of each potential pollution source on the project and specifies which control measures, called Best Management Practices or BMPs, will be used to eliminate or reduce the impact of the pollutants on surface waters.
+To obtain permit authorization under the LCGP, construction operators must submit a Notice of Intent (NOI), a Storm Water Pollution Prevention Plan (SWPPP), any applicable fees, and a map showing access to the site from a public roadway.
+The SWPPP includes a description of each potential pollution source on the project and specifies which control measures, called Best Management Practices (BMPs), will be used to eliminate or reduce the impact of pollutants on surface waters.

 WYOMING SAGE GROUSE MANAGEMENT REQUIREMENT